connervieira/Cortex/DOCUMENTATION.md

     - It's better to err on the side of too high, since values that are too low can lead to unexpected behavior, like multiple instances running at once.
 - The "Theme" setting determines the aesthetic theme that the web interface uses.
     - This setting is strictly visual, and doesn't influence functionality in any significant way.
+- The "Preview Display" setting determines whether or not Cortex will show a preview of the current image being processed by Predator.

 The "Connection Settings" section contains settings relating to the connection between Cortex and the Predator Fabric instance.

 - The "Instance Directory" setting should be used to specify the absolute directory path of the Predator Fabric instance directory.
 - The "Interface Directory" setting should be used to specify the absolute directory path of the Predator Fabric interface directory.
+- The "Image Stream" setting is an absolute file path the points to the image that will be show in the image preview, if enabled.

 ## Usage